Jarl

 Quick start

-This shows how to use it in the terminal:
+This shows what it looks like in the terminal:

 test.R: